Howton History, Family Crest & Coats of Arms

 Early Origins of the Howton family

+The Domesday Book lists that the lands were held at that time by the Bishop of Durham, and he conferred the church upon the monks of Durham.
 He kept Howden Manor for himself.
 "This place, which is of considerable antiquity, was distinguished for its collegiate establishment, founded by Robert, Bishop of Durham, in 1266, for Secular clerks, and dedicated to St. Peter and St. Cuthbert."
-CITATION[CLOSE]

 Early History of the Howton family